Michael Varrati: Directorial work and June Gloom Productions

-While working as a producer and writer on the award-winning queer TV series I’m Fine, Varrati and series creator Brandon Kirby struck up a creative partnership that led to the foundation of June Gloom Productions.
-A production label “devoted to the production, curation, and creation of queer horror and queer social commentary cinema,” June Gloom was created as a means for Kirby and Varrati to curate projects that spoke to their own storytelling interests, as well as help other queer-identifying filmmakers do the same.

-Through June Gloom, Varrati has written and directed a handful of short form film projects, including The Office is Mine, queer slasher A Halloween Trick, and the isolation horror film What’s Left Inside, which made its North American Premiere at Outfest in 2021.
+While working as a producer and writer on the series I’m Fine, Varrati met series creator Brandon Kirby and together started June Gloom Productions to produce their own work and that of queer filmmakers.
+Through June Gloom, Varrati has written and directedThe Office is Mine, queer slasher A Halloween Trick, and the isolation horror film What’s Left Inside, which made its North American Premiere at Outfest in 2021.

-Fairly early into the Covid-19 pandemic, Varrati was one of the first filmmakers to release a “quarantine horror” project.
-The film in question, Unusual Attachment, was released in April 2020, and was shot entirely remotely as a screenlife/found footage narrative about a man who runs into unspeakable horrors while using online dating sites.
+Fairly early into the COVID-19 pandemic, Varrati released Unusual Attachment, shot entirely remotely as a screenlife/found footage narrative about a man who runs into unspeakable horrors while using online dating sites.
 Later in the pandemic, Brandon Kirby and Michael Varrati would use this remote shooting technique to co-create a queer drama miniseries titled So Far, So Close for the Dekkoo streaming platform.

-Varrati has also done a fair amount of directing work outside of June Gloom, including writing and directing a segment of the international holiday horror anthology film Deathcember and serving as a writer and director on the cult horror series The Boulet Brothers' Dragula.
+Outside of June Gloom, Varrati wrote and directed a segment of the international holiday horror anthology film Deathcember and wrote and directed on the series The Boulet Brothers' Dragula.

 The LGBTQ+ Horror Panel

 Since 2013, Varrati has served as the host and curator of the "Queer Fear" panel at San Diego Comic Con.
 The panel has garnered attention over the years for its in-depth discussion of LGBTQ+ issues and its high-profile guests (which have included Bryan Fuller, Jeffrey Reddick, Guinevere Turner, and more).
 Throughout the year, Varrati will also host variants on the panel and has written numerous pieces pertaining to its topic.

-In 2021, Varrati hosted a virtual version of the Queer Horror panel due to Comic-Con's in-person events being postponed by the ongoing Covid pandemic.
+In 2021, Varrati hosted a virtual version of the Queer Horror panel due to Comic-Con's in-person events being postponed by the ongoing COVID pandemic.